Divyanshukumar20/CSOC24/Week2/Writeup_Cryptohack.md

 First we convert the flag to its hash value and then convert thst value into integer.

 We use hashlib library to get the hash value.
-After getting the hash value from SHA256 hash we convert it to bytes to get the integer and then this bytes is converted in long integer using 'bytes_to_long()' function.
+After getting the hash value from SHA256 hash we convert it into bytes to get the integer and then this bytes is converted in long integer using `bytes_to_long()` function.
 ```python
 #!/usr/bin/env python3
 from Crypto.Util.number import bytes_to_long